 Making the move overseas: My journey from South Africa to Ireland

-Moving to Dublin with EY Ireland has been a wonderful decision.
-In the few short months we have been here we have had the opportunity to grow both personally and professionally.
+Moving to Dublin with EY Financial Services has been a wonderful decision.
+In the time we have been here we have had the opportunity to grow both personally and professionally.
 I would highly recommend a move with EY Ireland to others who, like us, would like to see what the overseas market has to offer.